-We publish a weekly urgent and emergency care analysis report every Monday.
+We publish a weekly urgent care performance update every Friday.

 The report looks back at the week previous and shows:

-- the number of people who went to an emergency department (ED) and who were admitted for care
+- the number of people who went to an Emergency Department (ED) and who were admitted for care treatment

 - year-on-year comparisons of the weekly ED numbers

-- average wait times for admission or discharge through the ED
+- average wait times for admission or discharge through ED

 - average weekly number of people on trolleys